 Get help from friends and family

-These things may seem unimportant, but if someone doesn’t take care of them they can become a problem later on.
+These things may seem unimportant, but if someone doesn’t take care of them, they can become a problem later on.

 Gather all important documents

-- Information in a safe deposit box or safe – This might include birth certificates, marriage or divorce certificates, military discharge papers, a will, property deeds, vehicle titles, financial or retirement account records, IRS returns, other legal documents and insurance policies.
+- Information in a safe deposit box or safe – This might include birth certificates, marriage or divorce certificates, military discharge papers, a will, property deeds, vehicle titles, financial or retirement account records, IRS returns, and other legal documents and insurance policies.
 If you don’t know whether one exists, contact the bank of the deceased.

 - The death certificate – This document will be used the most.
 Make sure you get multiple copies and keep them somewhere safe.
 In the coming days, you’ll need these as you contact creditors, banks, government agencies, and insurance companies.